grave person died page of scan (see note 1 below)

 2. Earlier from Sephardic Diaspora I found images which at the time were not online but were photographed by Ton Tielen at Amsterdam City Archives.
 In these images I found numbered #17 the grave of Esther Rodrigues da Costa, the 2nd wife (and 1st Amsterdam wife) of David Baruch Lousada #44 and as can be in the table above this has been rediscovered (in 2 pieces) in the new online resource!
 Ton commented that the images that I downloaded can be found by searching for Cartons in TSD.

 3. The bones of Isaac #42 who died in 1667 were recovered and buried with his wife.
-Their burial cards (see below) tell a somewhat confusing story about this though this confusion does not prevent the preceding inference.
-Perhaps Isaac's grave had been moved or the location renamed during the 19 years before Luna died in 1686 - so Luna's card refers to the new location and Isaac's card below refers to the old.
-Alternatively, because their son David #44 was in Barbados when his father Isaac died in 1667, an extra plot may have been inadvertently reserved and though not used for Isaac the reserved location was mistakenly recorded on Isaac's card.
+Their burial cards (see below) tell a somewhat confusing story about this though this confusion does not prevent the preceding inference ie that Isaac's bones were lain to rest with Luna's.
+Isaac's grave 44/30 remained after his 2nd wife Luna died in 1686 - so while Luna's card refers to location 40/4, perhaps this was because their son David #44 who was in Barbados when his father Isaac died in 1667 had reserved an extra plot 44/30 and David maintained this additional (reserved) location thereby separately marking his father's death (rather than amending his mother's gravestone!).

 The Portuguese notes above (translated) cite #916 page 55 (presumably of the Burial Register) in recording that from grave 4 row 40 her husband's bones were collected in a small box by David Louzada their son.
 The Dutch notes (translated) state that this grave of Luna cannot be matched with the Isaac entered on card 25 - 119 (see image to the right) which shows grave 30 row 44.